nubot-nudt/T-Hybrid-planner/README.md

 ## License
 Copyright 2023, NuBot, NUDT.

-This project is free software made available under the GPL v3.0 License.
+This project is free software made available under the MIT License.
 For details see the LICENSE file.